twbs/bootstrap/docs/components/utilities.md

 }
 {% endhighlight %}

+## Fixed positioning

+The `.pos-f-t` class can be used to easily position elements at the top of the viewport and make them as wide as the viewport. **Be sure you understand the ramifications of fixed-position elements within your project.** Here's how the class is defined:

+{% highlight scss %}
+.pos-f-t {
+  position: fixed;
+  top: 0;
+  right: 0;
+  left: 0;
+  z-index: $zindex-navbar-fixed;
+}
+{% endhighlight %}

 ## Invisible content

 The `.invisible` class can be used to toggle only the visibility of an element, meaning its `display` is not modified and the element can still affect the flow of the document.